all about the ‘KLM Delft Blue Houses no. # 68’ Prinsengracht 969, Amsterdam

 Water levels in Europe are fixed according to a standard that originated in Amsterdam.
 Until the 17th century, the water level in the city was determined by the high and low tide.
 However, after the installation of locks, the lockkeepers could influence the quantity and quality of the water in the canal system.
 Therefore, in 1684, Mayor Joannes Hudde fixed the mean water level.
 All locks were fitted with a white marble stone with a groove at ‘negen voet five duijm’ (9 feet, 5 thumbs = 2,68 m) below ‘Zeedijks Hooghte’ the level of the sea dike.
 That way, the lockkeeper knew exactly at which water level the gates needed to be opened and closed.
 This standardization of the water level is called N.A.P.
 (Normaal Amsterdams Peil) and is in use all over Europe.
 Of the original eight marble stones spread across the city in 1684 to measure water levels, only the Hudde Stone in the Eenhoorn lock, at the beginning of the Prinsengracht, is left.

-The mansion at Prinsengracht 969 may look respectable, but as soon as the occupants step outside, they inhaled the foul odors of pigs’ manure and urine.
+The mansion at Prinsengracht 969 may look respectable, but as soon as the occupants step outside, they inhaled the foul odours of pigs’ manure and urine.
 There was a jenever distillery close by and instead of dumping the waste swill into the canal, it was used to feed his pigs.
-Since this residue of the production process contained alcohol, the poor animals not only became addicted but fatten sooner too.
+Since this residue of the production process contained alcohol, the poor animals not only became addicted but fattened sooner too.
 The distiller didn’t mind that the meat was of lower quality; the important thing was that his jenever tasted excellent.
-Nobody particularly bothered that he threw feces, offal and old hay into the Prinsengracht.
+Nobody particularly bothered that he threw faeces, offal and old hay into the Prinsengracht.

 In the 18th century, the mansion at Prinsengracht 969 underwent a significant renovation, during which time the façade was decorated in the Dutch classical style.
 This building style was a result of new interest in Antiquity, after the discovery of the Italian cities of Herculaneum in 1709 and Pompeii in 1748, destroyed centuries before by natural disaster.
 Midway through the 18th century, the property at Prinsengracht 969 installed distinguished elevated entrance steps and a door framed by Roman engaged pilasters.
-The beautifully crafted cutting-frame above the door is representative of the more sober and classical Louis XVI style.
+The beautifully crafted cutting frame above the door is representative of the more sober and classical Louis XVI style.

 Photo back (in construction)